Action Transfers: History

-Typographic character sheets made by Letraset (left) and similar product made by a rival (right).
+Partially used typographic character sheets made by Letraset (left) and similar product made by a rival (right).

 Letraset, the company that developed the Instant Lettering transfer sheets that dominated design and publishing before the advent of desktop publishing, created the first dry rub-down transfer sets for children and marketed them as "Instant Pictures" in 1964.
 They were originally silk screen printed and monochromatic, but by 1966 they were being produced using four spot colours.

 Most of the Instant Pictures after 1965 were produced for either John Waddington Ltd. or Patterson Blick.

 Letraset purchased a rotary gravure press which they installed at Ashford in Kent, and there they produced true full-colour transfers for the first time starting in 1967.
 These were not strictly CMYK colour transfers, because white ink is also required—since transfers are printed on transparent plastic, and not on white paper.

 In 1969 the first Action Transfer sets were produced in this way, initially with a range of twelve sets—although the range rapidly expanded.
 Letraset stopped using the title "Instant Pictures" and from then on referred to their own transfers as "Action Transfers", even if they were not actually in the range of sets originally given that name.

 In 1976, the production of Action Transfers was transferred to Letraset's Italian factory, Sodecor, where offset litho printing was used with transfers for the first time.
 The impetus for the move was a joint venture undertaken with Gillette to produce Action Transfers under the name Kalkitos.
 These were widely distributed around the world, with the brand name occasionally differing; in the US, they were known as Presto Magix.

 After the acquisition of Letraset by Esselte in 1981, the production of transfers was continued by a British company named Acorn Printed Products, that was formed by several ex-Letraset staff members.
 Acorn still produce transfers to this day.